indeedhat/cv/index.md

 - Linux System Administration
 - Short sprint games prototyping
 - Network Administration
-- Computer Hardware maintenence
+- Computer Hardware maintenance
+- Game prototyping in Unity3D

 ### Role History
-I was originall hired as a PHP developer working on REST API's for flash/mobile games backends.
+I was originally hired as a PHP developer working on REST API's for flash/mobile games backends.
-Since then i have worked on a veriety of projects including:
+Since then I have worked on a variety of projects including:
 - Building Custom CRM software (Lead developer on a team of 4)
-- Designing and implementing the network for multiple call centers
+- Designing and implementing the network for multiple call centre's
 - Building and maintaining Crypto Currency mining rigs
-- building the backend server for a veriety of Turn based and real time mobile games
+- building the backend server for a variety of Turn based and real time mobile games
 - Building Data analysis tools
 - Mobile device automation